ubports/click/doc/file-format.rst

 The top-level binary format for Click packages is an ar archive containing control and data tar archives, as for .deb packages: see deb(5) for full details.

+The deb(5) format permits the insertion of underscore-prefixed ar members, so a "_click-binary" member should be inserted immediately after "debian-binary"; its contents should be the current version number of this specification followed by a newline.
+This makes it possible to assign a MIME type to Click packages without having to rely solely on their extension.

 Despite the similar format, the file extension for these packages is .click, to discourage attempts to install using dpkg directly (although it is still